 Denis' research evaluates the fate of engineered nanoparticles that have leached out of commercial products and their ecotoxicity.

-Denis is a Future Fellow and Associate Professor at UNSW.
+Denis is a Future Fellow and Professor at UNSW.
 The theme of his fellowship is: ‘Fate of engineered nanoparticles: Challenges in informing human and ecological health risk assessments’.
 Prior to moving to UNSW in 2015 he was an Associate Professor in Civil and Environmental Engineering at the University of Western Ontario.

 He completed his BASc at the University of Ottawa, his MS at Clarkson University and his PhD at the University of Michigan.
 Upon completion of his PhD Denis completed a postdoctoral fellowship at the University of Michigan and was awarded a NSERC postdoctoral award to complete a postdoctoral fellowship at the University of Toronto.